Good Hotel Guide Review

 Its name may derive from the Roman burial mounds nearby (the largest in Europe), but there’s nothing dispiriting about this 17th-century Grade II listed inn close to Cambridge.
 Immaculately modernised, the pub and restaurant are a family-friendly community hub.
 There are upgraded bar classics to be eaten, perhaps in a cosy spot next to the log-burner; more sophisticated dishes in the oak-beamed orangery; on the covered garden patio, alfresco treats from the outdoor chargrill and pizza oven.
 For overnight guests, rustic-chic bedrooms are equipped with a Roberts radio, a capsule coffee machine and fine toiletries; a snug library has settle-in sofas, and books to borrow.
 A circular walk leads to the ancient tumuli.

-6. 4 in rear annexe, 2 on ground floor suitable for disabled.
+8. 4 in rear annexe, 2 on ground floor suitable for disabled, 2 bedroom self-contained flat suitable for families.

-bar, snug/library, restaurant (closed Sun evening, all day Mon), in-room smart TV (Freeview), function facilities, large patio, garden (with rabbits, chickens and guinea pigs in pets' corner), meadow.
+bar, snug/library, restaurant (closed Sun evening, all day Monday and Tuesday), in-room smart TV (Freeview), function facilities, large covered fairy-lit patio, garden and meadow.

 soft music (light jazz) in bar, restaurant.